1 dead in helicopter crash near Gatlinburg

 COSBY, Tenn (WATE) — One person is dead after a helicopter crashed near Cosby, according to Sevier County Sheriff’s Office.
 The helicopter came down near the Sevier-Cocke County line on Apple Tree Lane, just off U.S. Highway 321, about 15 miles northeast of Gatlinburg.

-Two people are believed to have been on board the flight.
-Information on a second person has not been released.
+Two people were on board the flight according to the Federal Aviation Administration.
+Information on the second person on the flight has not been released.

 Flight data shows the private helicopter took off at 2:13 p.m. from Gatlinburg Pigeon Forge Airport in Sevierville and was in the air for about 8 minutes before dropping off of radar in the mountains.